 In 1991, Estonia restored its independence.
 In the same year, United Nation Membership comes.
 The Agreement between the Republic of Estonia and the European Economic Community on Trade, Commercial and Economic cooperation is signed.
 The Agreement enters into force on 1 February 1993.

 In 1994, Negotiations start on the Association Agreement between Estonia and the EU.
 It was miles of stone on both sides.
 After a year, Estonia officially submitted its application for European Union membership.

 In 2003, A referendum on the accession to the European Union and amending the Constitution of the Republic of Estonia is held.
 64% of eligible citizens participate in the referendum, of which 67% voted in favour of acceding to the EU and amending the Constitution.
 33% of voters vote against it.
-After a year, Estonia became a full member of EU, at the same year with Nato Membership.
+After a year, Estonia became a full member of the EU, in the same year with Nato Membership.

 Att.
+Att.
 Bedrettin Gürcan

 Gurcan Partners Estonia

 Tallinn Office: +372 60 26 570 (English)

 13 languages/ 10 countries